-A hysterectomy is the surgical removal of a woman’s uterus.
+A hysterectomy is the surgical removal of a person's uterus.
 The uterus, or womb, is where the fetus grows during pregnancy.
 During a hysterectomy, the surgeon typically removes the whole uterus and may also remove the ovaries and fallopian tubes.
-Once the uterus is removed, women stop having menstrual periods and can no longer become pregnant.
+Once the uterus is removed, the patient will stop having menstrual periods and can no longer become pregnant.

 There are several reasons for having a hysterectomy.
 The purpose of having the surgery may be different from patient to patient, based on which condition is being treated and the desired outcome.

 The most common reason to have a hysterectomy is to treat uterine fibroids, which are tumors that grow on the wall of the uterus.
 While fibroids are usually benign (not cancerous), they can cause problems such as heavy bleeding, painful periods, discomfort during intercourse, lower back pain and frequent urination.
 In this case, the goal of removing the uterus is to stop these symptoms.

 Hysterectomy is also used as a treatment for: